local-minima/LocalMinima-Eye_SCDFXIBM/README.md

 # LocalMinima-Funnel_SCDFXIBM

 ![Screenshot](docs/screenshot.png)
-*Since we didn’t want to ruin your day with gory pictures, we decided to enlighten it with some baby pictures.
-The purple markers with traffic accident detector activated is what the map would look like after CCTV feeds are integrated.
+*Since we didn’t want to ruin your day with gory pictures, we decided to enlighten the other purple pmarkers with some baby pictures.
+The purple markers with "traffic accident detector activated" is what the map would look like after CCTV feeds are integrated.
 ### Short Description
 #### Problem
 Cardiac arrest, heart attack, traumatic injuries-- the treatment of these conditions all have one thing in common.
 Time is the essence.
 If treated even a bit late, the patient can suffer from devastating permanent consequences and potentially even death.